ahabegger/Option-Contract-Webpage/README.md

-# README.md
+# Black Scholes Model in Python

-## Black Scholes Model in Python
+Alex Habegger

-This is a Python implementation of the Black Scholes Model for option pricing, along with a collection of helper functions for calculating option Greeks and implied volatility.
-The code also includes a basic MySQL database interaction to upload option data.
+This is a Python implementation of the Black Scholes Model for option pricing and a collection of helper functions for calculating option Greeks and implied volatility.
+The code also includes an essential MySQL database interaction to upload option data.

 ## Overview